ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/ios/ios_step_2.md

         }];
     }

-Still yet we are not able to add tasks.
-The next section will explain how to add a new task.
+You are now able to display tasks, but still the list is empty.
+To see how adding a new task works, follow the next step.